yuasakusa/solidify_edges/README.md

 # Solidify Edges

 This is an addon for [Blender](http://www.blender.org/).
-It provides a command which turns every edge of a specified mesh object into a copy of a cylinder or some other object.
+It provides a command which makes a copy of a cylinder (or some other object) for each edge of a specified mesh object.

 ## How to install and enable